top of page

 Now I gotta give it to Fuji, they have introduced the Grain Effect into a digital camera, which is amazing, but the Chroma Effect is just Luma Adjustments, and I can do that from a Sony camera on Every Color Channel, not just a couple of them like on the Fuji.

-And this is what made me start Sony Film Simulations in the first place, because I knew Sony had a lot more Color Modes, contrast Types, Color Depth, and options to tweak inside the Picture Profile Menu,
+And this is what made me start Sony Film Simulations in the first place, because I knew Sony had a lot more Color Modes, Gammas (contrast), Color Depth, and options to tweak inside the Picture Profile Menu, so I could get closer color to film, most probably even closer than Fuji.

-and if you ever shot film and digital Fuji cameras, you know what I'm talking about.
+If you ever shot film and digital Fuji cameras, you know what I'm talking about.

 Organic complementary analog colors, different hue tinting in the shadows and highlights, this is what I get when shooting film, and this is not what I got from Fuji Film Simulations.

-Until Classic Neg appeared.
+Until the Classic Neg film simulation appeared.

-Classic Neg is the only Film Simulation with real Film like colors tones.
+In my eyes, the Classic Neg is the only film simulation with real Film like colors and tones.
+It's so real, that it's pretty much impossible to replicate.

-Here is a comparison between FujiFilm Classic Neg
+Here is a comparison between the FujiFilm Classic Neg & Sony Classic Neg Simulation

 FUJI Classic Neg